ssvat/Fortran/writeup.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.
+#### 1. Distortion-correction.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![Undistorted image](image1.png)

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Creating a thresholded binary image.

 I used a combination of color and gradient thresholds to generate a binary image in the IPython notebook.
 Here's an example of my output for this step.
+The final binary image is a combination of binary thresholding the S channel (HLS) and binary thresholding the result of applying the Sobel operator in the x direction on the original image.

 ![Binary output](image2.png)